cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 .img-right[
 * Similar to the CloudBees GitHub Reporting plugin, the CloudBees Slack plugin provides actionable build information inside of the tools you prefer to use
+* After a build runs, the Core Slack plugin will surface results about the build directly in Slack, alleviating the need to switch over to Jenkins to get an overview.
 ]